survive-the-century/survive-the-century/book/text/chapter_global-climate-adaptation-fund.md

 {% include variables %}

-Thanks entirely to a well-argued, impassioned editorial you wrote, rich countries cave in to the pressure.
+Thanks entirely to a well-argued, impassioned editorial you wrote, rich countries cave to the pressure.
 {:.leader-sentence}

 Although they say they can't reduce their own emissions faster, they do contribute trillions of dollars to a global climate fund.